 How is the procedure performed?

 You will be positioned on your stomach on the procedure table.
 The lower back will be cleaned and numbed with a local anesthetic; you will also receive intravenous anesthesia by an anesthetist.
-Your surgeon will make a small incision in your lower back and insert a bone allograft between the sacroiliac joint under fluoroscopy (X-ray) guidance.
-The procedure takes approximately 15-30 minutes.
+Your surgeon will make a small incision in your lower back and insert a small bone graft between the sacroiliac joint, or fuse the joint using a titanium implant, under fluoroscopy (X-ray) guidance.
+The procedure takes approximately 45 minutes.
 Recovery time is minimal.

-What are the associated risks with the Sacroiliac joint fusion?
+What are the associated risks with sacroiliac joint fusion?

 Although this procedure is generally safe and effective, risks may include: